-10.8 Faculty CVs
+12.8 Faculty CVs

-- Attach CVs of all faculty and professional staff who will be assigned to deliver the courses and other core-related requirements in the program. - Ensure that all CVs submitted with this application include at least the following: - name - earned degrees (specify discipline area and label degrees in progress for fewer than 7 years "in progress") - scholarly and professional activities37 - employment history - research funding - publications. - Ensure that the CVs are either searchable by name or include a table of contents. - Confirm in writing in your application that your organization "has on file and available for inspection, for all faculty and staff whose CVs are included in this submission, signatures that attest to the truthfulness and completeness of the information contained in their CV and agreeing to your indirect collection of their personal information for PEQAB and the inclusion of their CVs in any documents/websites associated with the submission, review, and final status of the application," as per the form below.
+- Attach CVs of all faculty and professional staff who will be assigned to deliver the courses and other core-related requirements in the program. - Ensure that all CVs submitted with this application include at least the following: - name - earned degrees (specify discipline area and label degrees in progress for fewer than 7 years "in progress") - scholarly and professional activities41 - employment history - research funding - publications. - Ensure that the CVs are either searchable by name or include a table of contents. - Confirm in writing in your application that your organization "has on file and available for inspection, for all faculty and staff whose CVs are included in this submission, signatures that attest to the truthfulness and completeness of the information contained in their CV and agreeing to your indirect collection of their personal information for PEQAB and the inclusion of their CVs in any documents/websites associated with the submission, review, and final status of the application," as per the form below. - Retain each of the signed forms below so that they are available for inspection during the Review.

-37 Please see benchmark 2c of the Capacity to Deliver Standard this Manual for an elaboration of activities considered by the Board as evidence of scholarly, professional, or creative activities sufficient to ensure currency in the field.
+41 Please see benchmark 2c of the Capacity to Deliver Standard this Manual for an elaboration of activities considered by the Board as evidence of scholarly, professional, or creative activities sufficient to ensure currency in the field.